rclone/rclone/docs/content/drive.md

     - `gdrive:backup` - use the remote called gdrive, work in the folder named backup.

+Note: in case you configured a specific root folder on gdrive and rclone is unable to access the contents of that folder when using `--drive-impersonate`, do this instead:
+  - in the gdrive web interface, share your root folder with the user/email of the new Service Account you created/selected at step #1
+  - use rclone without specifying the `--drive-impersonate` option, like this:
+        `rclone -v foo@example.com lsf gdrive:backup`

 ### Team drives ###

 If you want to configure the remote to point to a Google Team Drive